Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Research Methodology

-After establishing the strategies, we proceeded with the SLR by implementing these strategies.
-As a result, we identified 43 venues (31 journals and 12 conferences), along with 74 studies that were included, which are detailed in the provided Excel supplementary file.
-Figure \ref{fig:published} presents a brief overview of the studies included per year and per publisher.
-As seen in Figure \ref{fig:years}, the number of published papers shows an increasing trend in recent years, reaching its peak in 2024.
-This suggests that researchers have paid more attention to this topic in recent years.
-Please note that the figure starts from 2014, as only two papers were published before in 2009 and 2011.
-Figure \ref{fig:publishers} illustrates that IEEE journals and conferences have the highest number of papers in this area, followed by Springer and Elsevier.
-The top three venues with the most published papers are \textit{The Journal of Supercomputing} with 7, and \textit{Future Generation Computer Systems} and \textit{IEEE Transactions on Services Computing} both with 6 published papers.
+We conducted the SMS following established strategies, identifying 49 venues (34 journals and 15 conferences) and 87 studies, all detailed in Appendix B. Figure \ref{fig:published} presents a brief overview of the studies included per year and per publisher.
+As shown in Figure \ref{fig:years}, the number of published papers has followed an upward trend in recent years, peaking in 2024 (with 2025 covering only the first half).
+The figure starts from 2014, as only two papers were published earlier (2009 and 2011).
+Figure \ref{fig:publishers} shows IEEE leads in publications, followed by Springer and Elsevier.
+The top three venues are \textit{The Journal of Supercomputing} with 8, \textit{Future Generation Computer Systems} with 7, and \textit{IEEE Transactions on Services Computing} with 6 published papers.

-The final step involves analyzing and classifying the data to address the research questions of the SLR.
-The primary objectives of this SLR are to identify the taxonomy of the WaaS broker and to classify the included papers within this taxonomy.
+The final step involves analyzing and classifying the data to address the research questions of the SMS.
+The primary objectives of this SMS are to identify the taxonomy of the WaaS broker and to classify the included papers within this taxonomy.
 After a thorough review of the included papers, and based on the proposed architecture of the WaaS broker in Figure \ref{fig:WaaS}, a taxonomy was developed for each of the four components of a WaaS broker.
 All included papers were carefully analyzed by two authors and classified according to the taxonomy.
 Any disagreements were reviewed and resolved by all authors.
 The results of the analysis are presented in Section \ref{sec:taxonomy}.